joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 Let us start off here.
 Who is God?

 Is God like us?
 No. He is far from us.
 For his good and worthy and holy and righteous and perfect.
 If you ever wanted a clearer picture of who God is and how far we are from him, I encourage you all to read John Stott's Cross of Christ.
-Starting on page 107, Stott lists out 5 ways, because just the reason of sin, how we are not God:
+Starting on page 107, Stott lists out 5 ways, because just the reason of sin, how we are not God and in fact, very far from God:

 - He is high above our sin and idolatry
 - He is far from our wickedness and depravity
 - He is glorious - He shines the brightest

+Shines the brightest?
+What does that mean?

 >Revelation 22:5 (CSB) Night will be no more; people will not need the light of a lamp or the light of the sun, because the Lord God will give them light, and they will reign forever and ever.